 Ali Maffucci: Exactly.

 Bjork Ostrom: I’m really curious about physical product.
-I think it’s something that so few people are doing, and even less people are doing well, and you do both.
+I think it’s something that so few people are doing, and even fewer people are doing well, and you do both.
 You’re doing it, and you’re doing it well.

 Ali Maffucci: Thank you.